Highfield House, Nottingham

 Highfield House is a Grade II listed building in University Park, Nottingham, in the Nottingham district, in the ceremonial county of Nottinghamshire, England.

 History

 The building was designed by architect William Wilkins the Elder and was built for Joseph Lowe (1737-1810) a wool and linen draper of Long Row, Nottingham, also an alderman and three times Mayor of Nottingham.

 On the death of Joseph Lowe, it was occupied by his son, Joseph Hurst Lowe (1766-1817) and Elizabeth Lowe (nee Langstaff) (1770-1826).
 On the death of Joseph Hurst Lowe it was occupied by his son, Alfred Joseph Lowe (1789 - 1856) and Charlotte Octavia Lowe (nee Swann) (1792-1865).
-Their son Edward Joseph Lowe who built an observatory at the house for meteorology and astronomy.
+Their son Edward Joseph Lowe built an observatory at the house for meteorology and astronomy.
 Both father and son were founder members of the Meteorological Society which later became the Royal Meteorological Society.